ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 Pressing STOP cancels the current input and starts a new line, similar to C-c.

+Pressing HOME moves to the start of the current input.

+Pressing CLR clears the screen and the current input.

 Pressing F1/F2 cycles backwards/forwards through the input history.

-Pressing F1 during while a program is running will abort it.
+Pressing STOP during while a program is running will abort it.

-*The functions of the F1 and F2 keys may be mapped to different keys depending on the system.
+*These functions may be mapped to different keys depending on the system.
 The help menu will display the correct keys if this is the case.*

 #### Commands